openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 trustee will appear as the trustor, although the token will also contain the `impersonation` flag to indicate that this behavior is in effect.

-If no roles are specified, then nothing is being delegated.
+A `project_id` may not be specified without at least one role, and vice versa.
 In other words, there is no way of implicitly delegating all roles to a trustee, in order to prevent users accidentally creating trust that are much more broad in scope than intended.
+A trust without a `project_id` or any delegated roles is unscoped, and therefore does not represent authorization on a specific resource.

 Trusts are immutable.
 If the trustee wishes to modify the attributes of the trust, they should create a new trust and delete the old trust.
 If a trust is